traeblain/.com/src/2014/2013-reading-list-part-i.md

 ## American Sniper by Chris Kyle {: #americansniper }

 ![American Sniper]({filename}/static/images/2014/americansniper.jpg "American Sniper"){: .alignleft }
-The late Chris Kyle was labeled the most lethal snipe in U.S. Military history.
+The late Chris Kyle was labeled the most lethal sniper in U.S. Military history.
 A term he is proud of although admits it was not because he was the best sniper, just the luckiest.
 [American Sniper][ussniper] was not quite what I was expecting.
 The story of the most lethal sniper is rather boring in places.
 There are very interesting times and aspects, but the description makes you feel like you are about to read a story about a guy that could manipulate a bullet in flight to hit anything he pleases.
 But it's actually just a story about a guy that always was in the right place at the right time.
 Still and interesting read, there are great components like the toll it took on his family.
 This book should be read by any young man looking at a future in the military, it would serve them good.
 Highlights both the great and negative aspects of Kyle's time in the military.

 **3 Stars**
 {: style="text-align: right;" }